NVIDIA backs the future of hardware-based zero trust security

 NVIDIA is throwing its weight behind the future of zero trust enterprise security this year, which is a key theme of the GTC 2020 event.

 NVIDIA founder and CEO Jensen Huang spoke at length about the company's new BlueField-2 DPUs to boost data center performance and security.

 The company also announced a partnership with security firm Check Point, which will see Check Point's Infinity NEXT technologies built into the BlueField-2 DPUs.

-NVIDIA’s business ethernet NIC and DPU vice president Yaël Asseraf Shenhav states that the zero trust model to data centre security means that enterprises should trust neither humans nor machines when they request access to company data, and that all authentication and authorisation attempts should be scrutinised.
+NVIDIA's business ethernet NIC and DPU vice president Yaël Asseraf Shenhav states that the zero trust model to data center security means that enterprises should trust neither humans nor machines when they request access to company data, and that all authentication and authorisation attempts should be scrutinised.